 99 7th Ave S, New York City, NY 100143415

 If you have a place in your heart for all things French you’ll love this little gem of a restaurant.
-Predominantly a steakhouse, the restaurant offers a fabulous menu of authentic French dishes such as Ratatouille Aux Merguez, Moules Marinières and Beef Bourguignon.
+Predominantly a steakhouse, the neighborhood restaurant offers a fabulous menu of authentic French dishes such as Ratatouille Aux Merguez, Moules Marinières and Beef Bourguignon.
 Their dry-aged steaks sure are the best in town, and you won’t be disappointed when you sample the unique cuisine.

 The location at 7th avenue is the most popular out of the 4 venues and the second floor gallery has a delightful outside dining area that’s romantic and intimate.
 Reviews for this restaurant are fantastic making it a top place to dine out.